-1. KPI: % of managed supply that has agreed to the supplier Code of Behaviour
+1. KPI: % of Managed Supply that has agreed to the supplier Code of Behaviour

-We ask our managed suppliers to accept our "Code of Behaviour" (previously 'the code of conduct').
+We ask our managed suppliers to agree to abide by our Code of Behaviour.
 This Code sets the expectations of the procurement relationship and details our corporate responsibility commitments.
 Please note that, once agreed, suppliers are not required to annually renew their agreement.
 We do not require suppliers to provide a signed copy of the Code of Behaviour as part of their acceptance.
-The Code of Behaviour can be found here: